alyssamichelle/progress/The Future of JS 2018.md

 I'm extremely pumped to see what Angular has in store for 2018, 19, and beyond.
 It feels like we are finally getting past those akward teenage years, where we are still figuring out who we are and how we fit into the world.
 Now we know what kind of framework Angular is and needs to be and we are well on our way.

+As Rob Wormhald put it:
+"Angular is ideal for building
 **Prediction: Angular elements are going to be HUGE**

 ## AngularJS